MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/move-devices-channel-intune.md

 2. Under **Policy**, click **Configuration profiles**.
 3. Locate the policy you want to monitor and select it.
 Review the status at the top of the profile page.

-The Microsoft 365 Apps will perform the full update channel switch within the next 24 hours.
-It will switch from any channel to the latest build released into the Current Channel.
-Additional apps like Visio, Project or Access Runtime will be migrated to Current Channel as well and are updated in the same pass.
+The Microsoft 365 Apps perform the full update channel switch within the next 24 hours.evices switch from any channel to the latest build released into the Current Channel.
+Other apps like Visio, Project or Access Runtime are migrated to Current Channel as well and are updated in the same pass.

-## Additional resources
+## More resources
 Microsoft 365 Copilot
 - [Introducing the Microsoft 365 Copilot Early Access Program and new capabilities in Copilot](https://www.microsoft.com/en-us/microsoft-365/blog/2023/05/09/introducing-the-microsoft-365-copilot-early-access-program-and-new-capabilities-in-copilot/)
 - [How to prepare for Microsoft 365 Copilot](https://techcommunity.microsoft.com/t5/microsoft-365-copilot/how-to-prepare-for-microsoft-365-copilot/ba-p/3851566)